batiste/django-page-cms/doc/3rd-party-apps.rst

 ===================================================

-By delegating the rendering of a page to another application, you will be able to use customize views and still get all the CMS variables to render a proper navigation.
+By delegating the rendering of a page to another application, you will be able to use customized views and still get all the CMS variables to render a proper navigation.

 First you need to register the urlconf module of your application to use it